 The Jan.
 6 committee is holding hearings on its investigation of the Capitol riot

 The House select committee investigating the Jan.
-6 Capitol insurrection is holding about a half a dozen public hearings this month on what it has learned so far.
-The first is on June 9 at 8 p.m.
-ET
+6 Capitol insurrection is holding a series of public hearings this month on what it has learned so far.
+The second is Monday morning.
+The panel announced Monday that former Trump campaign manager Bill Stepien will no longer appear as a witness "due to a family emergency" and that the hearing will be delayed 30-45 minutes from its scheduled 10 a.m. start time.

 Watch it live here:

-At Thursday's hearing, the committee says it will "present previously unseen material" regarding Jan.
-6 and will preview additional hearings to come.
+Republicans, meanwhile, have blasted the committee's work as illegitimate as Trump called the House committee investigation a "hoax" and continued to push his false narrative about election fraud.

+In addition to Stepien's lawyer, the panel will hear from four witnesses.
+It's the second in what are expected to be seven committee hearings throughout June.

-The committee has interviewed more than 1,000 witnesses, publicly subpoenaed about 100 individuals, including members of Congress, and collected evidence like documents, texts and emails as part of its investigation into what happened the day of the Capitol insurrection and what led to it.
-The panel will call two witnesses on Thursday: a Capitol Police officer who was injured by rioters storming the grounds and a filmmaker who documented the scene that day.
+The panel is expected to release its findings in a report in September.
+It has interviewed more than 1,000 witnesses, publicly subpoenaed about 100 individuals, including members of Congress, and collected evidence like documents, texts and emails over nearly 11 months as part of its investigation into what happened the day of the Capitol insurrection and what led to it.

-Select committee member Rep. Adam Schiff said panel members are mindful of how best to capture Americans' attention to rehash the insurrection that took place well over a year ago.
-To that end, he said he expects the hearings will integrate witness testimony, video footage, documentary evidence and audio tapes "to make it very engaging."

-"I think we're going to use whatever resources we can to make the presentations as compelling as possible," Schiff told NPR.
-"We need to get across the danger to our democracy, how close we came to losing it, how many multiple lines of effort there were to overturn the election, how close they came to succeeding."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.